 Stage Four: Decline

 During the decline phase, the product has essentially reached its saturation point.
 Pricing will either remain stable or decline slightly in order to remain competitive.
-This stage is where the manufacturer has to decide whether to make significant changes to the product to keep it in the market or withdraw it and move on to something else.
+This stage is where the manufacturer tries to lengthen the product’s lifecycle.
+They can make significant changes to the product to keep it in the market or withdraw it and move on to something else.

 Example: When electronic word processors first appeared, they were greeted as a revolutionary change from the manual typewriter.
 Then along came personal computers, which allowed users to type, edit, and revise documents before printing them, sending word processors into decline.
 Today, word processing software has rendered these devices obsolete.